clocklimited/TeaGame/README.md

   Other types of drink (nespresso, hot chocolate, etc.) can be made at the loser’s discretion and are optional.

-## Guest Players
-Players not in the usual crowd (above) can play as along as agreed by the above, and provided they abide by the rules.

 ## Incorrect Tea Orders
 If an incorrect tea order has been delivered it must be replaced by the correct tea order as soon as the error is reported to the tea maker.
 It is the responsibility of the tea maker to keep track of all tea orders.